nextcloud/desktop/doc/navigating.rst

 .. index:: general settings, auto start, startup, desktop notifications

-The General settings window enables you to set general settings for the ownCloud Desktop Client, provides information about the software version, its creator, and the existence of any updates.
+The General settings window has options for launching the client at system startup, notifications, and using monochrome icons.

 .. image:: images/settings_general.png